 So think a bit more like a pedestrian, and everyone will win!

-I loved the introductory example, I did not expect this idea to be “so old”.
+I loved the introductory example of The Wisdom Of Crowds, I did not expect this idea to be “so old”.
 Again, the non-internet examples were a lot of fun and made me think about coming up with more modern examples on my own.

 I’d definitely consider getting the book, I expect it to have lots more examples.
 Highly recommended read for anyone who’s trying to build a company.

 What else can you learn from the blinks?

 - Why group diversity is important for good decisions

 - What can completely ruin the wisdom of crowds